-The Council set a budget for spending on General Fund services of £25.866 million, to be financed by Council Tax of £15.416 million (net of parish precepts), retained business rates of £8.517 million, contributions from earmarked reserves of £1.271 million, and grant of £0.660 million.
+The Council set a budget for spending on General Fund services of £30.324 million, to be financed by Council Tax of £16.014 million (net of parish precepts), retained business rates of £11.175 million, contributions from earmarked reserves of £1.367 million, and grant of £1.768 million.

-The Council Tax for a Band D property was set at £342.13 (including parish precepts which are precepted on the Council), a 2.88% increase for the City Council Tax on the previous year.
-The basic amount of Council Tax (excluding the parish elements) was £336.30, a rise of 2.99% on the previous year.
+The Council Tax for a Band D property was set at £352.07 (including parish precepts which are precepted on the Council), a 2.91% increase for the City Council Tax on the previous year.
+The basic amount of Council Tax (excluding the parish elements) was £346.36, a rise of 2.99% on the previous year.

-The table below shows the Council's outturn position at service level against the latest budget: a favourable position of £3.968 million against the balanced budget agreed in February 2023.
-This position is after carry forward of unspent budgets of £0.064 million and a budgeted transfer of £1.271 million from earmarked reserves.
+The table below shows the Council's outturn position at service level against the latest budget: a favourable position of £1.826 million against the balanced budget agreed in February 2024.
+The variance to budget is after the budgeted transfer of £1.367 million from earmarked reserves.
+The £1.826 million surplus was transferred onto earmarked reserves.
 In summary the position is as follows: